shane-moxley/multiple-linear-regression/README.md

 # linear-regression
-Implementation of simple linear regression (SLR) completed using the Gradient Descent Algorithm in a Jupyter Notebook.
+Implementation of multiple linear regression (MLR) completed using the Gradient Descent Algorithm and the Normal Equations Method in a Jupyter Notebook.